Route 66: How We Made the Maps

 The Importance of Checks

 Once we approach the end of the project the map files are fed through an automated checking system to ensure all technical and structural elements of the files are as they should be to print correctly.
 The files in this book were so large that it would cause the checking program to crash.
 Files could take up to an hour to run through the system.
-With a book that had so many maps in the importance of keeping ahead of the deadlines was critical.
+With a book that had so many maps, the importance of keeping ahead of the deadlines was critical.

 We then wait for the first few copies of the book to be shipped by air to the office.
 The main book order is packed and sent to the distributors as required before being shipped to the retailers.